Deep learning and American options via free boundary framework: Front-Fixing DNN and the American Options Model

 This section introduces a novel function that solves the optimal stopping problem and, more precisely, leverages the position to approximate the early exercise boundary simultaneously with the value function and Greeks using the DNN techniques.
 We called this function an auxiliary function.
 Closely related implementation was first introduced in the work of Lagaris et al. \cite{Lagaris} for solving ODEs and PDEs, which they called the trial solution.
 Subsequently, some authors implemented Lagaris et al. \cite{Lagaris} approach for solving the options pricing model mainly in the European options framework \cite{Eskiizmirliler, Hou, Umeorah}.
 Because we consider American options as a free boundary problem and implemented a front-fixing approach, several boundary values of the value function and its derivatives pose a more significant challenge using Lagaris et al. \cite{Lagaris} approach directly.
 This is by no means trivial, and we consider a slightly different approach that is similar in representation (but different in formulation) to the one presented in the work of Chen et al. \cite{Chenb} and Liu et al. \cite{Liu3}.
 To this end, we present the novel auxiliary function as follows:

 The exponential part of $\mathcal{P}(\tau,y;\nu)$ closely resembles that of the probability density function of the Brownian motion.
 Here,

 $\nu$ represents the adjustable weights, and biases from the DNN output $\mathcal{N}(\tau,y;\nu)$.
 Here, $\gamma$ controls the speed at which the auxiliary function vanishes when $y \rightarrow 1$, hence ensuring that we satisfy the far boundary behaviour.

+\begin{remark} We select $\phi$ in such a way that $\gamma$ is not too small to force the exponential part to decay too slowly and also not too large which could result in extremely rapid decay.
+These two scenarios can hugely impact the far boundary behavior, minimization of the loss function, and the DNN approximation.
+We envisage that further analysis can be performed on $\phi$ to always determine the optimal value.
+With an extensive experiment, we observed that the range $90 \leq \phi \leq 110$ results in efficient minimization and provides a more stable DNN approximation.
+In the whole experiment we carried out in the result section, we use $\phi=100$. \end{remark}

 Furthermore, we uniquely formulate $\mathcal{P}(\tau,y;\nu)$ such that it simultaneously satisfy the payoff conditions, high contact condition known as the smooth pasting condition, and the remaining boundary values involving the first order time derivative and second order space derivative of the value function.
 We want to note that even though we formulate the auxiliary function to satisfy the exact boundary conditions, our left boundary values are not exact because of the early exercise boundary.
 This is because we simultaneously approximate the latter from the feed-forward DNN output with the value function.
 Here, the mathematical formulation in (\ref{g1}) holds under the condition that

-The feed-forward DNN output and its first derivative in time are embedded in the auxiliary function and free boundary equations.
-Our approach for approximating the early exercise boundary and its velocity is similar to the PINN method of Raissi et al. \cite{Raissii} when computing the boundary and initial values from the DNN output.
-At this juncture, the inherent discontinuity in the option pricing model at the payoff is worth mentioning.
-To what extent the DNN output minimizes this challenge remains to be seen. \\